erikvw/detect-pii/README.rst

 or if you are using uv

-install
+install the module

 .. code-block:: bash

     uv pip install edc-detect-pii

-just run the tool
+or just run the tool without installing

 .. code-block:: bash